2018 Major League Baseball postseason: (1) Boston Red Sox vs. (2) Houston Astros

 This was the second postseason meeting between the Astros and Red Sox.
 The Red Sox defeated the defending World Series champion Astros in five games and returned to the World Series for the first time since 2013.

 Justin Verlander pitched six solid innings as the Astros blew out the Red Sox on the road in Game 1.
 The Red Sox prevailed in a Game 2 slugfest to even the series headed to Houston.
 In Game 3, with the score tied after five innings, Steve Pearce hit a solo homer in the top of the sixth to put the Red Sox in the lead for good as they blew out the Astros to take the series lead.
 Game 4 was yet another slugfest that was won by the Red Sox thanks to a two-run homer from Jackie Bradley Jr. that put them in the lead for good in the top of the sixth.
 David Price pitched six innings of shutout ball in Game 5 as the Red Sox won to secure the pennant.

-The Astros would return to the ALCS the next year, where they defeated the New York Yankees in six games before falling in the World Series.
+The Astros would return to the ALCS the next year, and defeated the New York Yankees in six games before falling in the World Series.